CP-violating axion interactions in effective field theory: Applications

 \subsection{Left-right symmetric models}

 Left--right symmetric models are based on an extended gauge symmetry $SU(3)_c \times SU(2)_L \times SU(2)_R\times U(1)_{B-L}$ \cite{Pati:1974yy, Mohapatra:1974hk, Senjanovic1975}.
 Minimal versions contain an enlarged scalar sector with one scalar bidoublet and two triplets whose vevs spontaneously break the extended gauge symmetry.
-Variants of the model with a generalized parity forbid a QCD theta term at high scales where the discrete symmetry is exact.
+Variants of the model with generalized parity forbid a QCD theta term at high scales where the discrete symmetry is exact.
 While this naively solves the strong CP problem, dangerous contributions to $\bar \theta$ are induced once parity is spontaneously broken by the vevs of the scalars.
 The leading correction arises from the phases in the quark mass matrices which can be calculated explicitly \cite{Maiezza:2014ala}

-where $\alpha$ is a phase related to CP violation in the scalar sector.
+where $\alpha$ is a phase related to CP violation in the scalar sector and $\xi$ is related to the ratio of vacuum expectation values.
 This implies there is still a strong CP problem in the model: the question why $\bar \theta$ is much smaller than the naive $\Or(1)$ expectation is then essentially translated to the question of why $\al\ll 1$ in the mLRSM.